 months, and in no case more than two (2) years."
-12 Supportive housing is housing that has no limit on length of stay, is occupied by the target population, and is linked to on-site or off-site services that assist the supportive housing resident in retaining the housing, improving his or her health status, and maximizing his or her ability to live and, when possible, work in the community.
-Per sections 20.152.040 (inland) and 20.152.040 (coastal), supportive and Transitional housing shall be permitted and held to the same development standards as any other like-type residential use in the same zoning district.
-Action 3.5a(10) is included to ensure the County will amend the code as needed to be compliant with AB 2162.
+Supportive housing is housing that has no limit on length of stay, is occupied by the target population, and is linked to on-site or off-site services that assist the supportive housing resident in retaining the housing, improving his or her health status, and maximizing his or her ability to live and, when possible, work in the community.